felisawiley/hacker_news_digest/README.md

 Copy code:
 python scheduler.py
 OR python3 scheduler.py
-The script will keep running and send the email digest every Friday at 8:00 am.
+The script will continue running and send the email digest every Friday at 8:00 am.

 **Project Structure**